 4 Sites to Fight Fake News.
 Common Sense Education has released a 1-minute video featuring four websites to separate fact from fiction.

 When the next viral story, makes it to class, take break to discuss media literacy and help your students determine how these sites can be of value.
 This site is all about following the money.
 It points out the connections among political contributions, lobbying data, and government policy.
 The site is run by a nonpartisan, independent, nonprofit, called the Center for Responsive Politics which is the nation's premier research group tracking money in U.S. politics and its effect on elections and public policy.
 1000+ images about News Literacy on Pinterest.
 3 Fast, Free Lesson Plans to Fight Fake News.
 The fake news epidemic is disturbing.

 How do we fight it?
 Well, we can take a hint from how the medical community fights the flu or any other virus.
 We inoculate ourselves.
+In this post, I’ll teach you how I teach about fake news.
 Fake Hurricane Sandy Photos Spread On Internet As Storm Barrels Toward Northeast.
 On Facebook, the stirring picture has more than 70,000 likes and 90,000 shares, and the viral image was picked up by NPR, The Washington Post, The Daily Beast, Talking Points Memo and others according to Poynter.